Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early adulthood: The NSYR dataset

 Our secondary outcomes include body mass index, self-rated physical well-being, an indicator of problematic drinking, and a composite life satisfaction scale score.
-The indicator of problematic drinking and life satisfaction score were constructed using responses to individual questions from NSYR.
+We will construct the latter two outcomes by aggregating responses to individual NSYR questions.

 \textbf{Inclusion \& exclusion criteria.} Wave 1 of the NSYR collected data from 3,370 respondents.
-Of these, only 2,088 (62\%) had complete measurements for our co-primary outcomes in Wave 4.
-We restricted our analyses to these 2,088 subjects.
+We will restrict our analyses to the 2,088 (62\%) of subjects with complete observations of the co-primary outcomes in Wave 4.

 \textbf{Potential confounders.} Since participation in sports and other activities is not randomly assigned, a simple comparison of average outcomes between groups of sports participants and non-participants is susceptible to confounding.
-To overcome potential confounding issues, we adjust for several demographic, socioeconomic and educational characteristics of each subject in our study and their family measured at the baseline in Wave 1.
+To overcome potential confounding, we adjust for several demographic, socioeconomic and educational characteristics of each subject in our study and their family measured at the baseline in Wave 1.
 Specifically, we adjust for subject age (at NSYR enrollment); gender; race; and the type of school the subject attended in Wave 1.
 We additionally adjust for several factors related to each subject's family, including the census region in which they lived in Wave 1; family income; family structure; and parental education.
 Table~\ref{tab:covariate_summary} summarizes the distributions of each potential confounder for all subjects in our study.
-Appendix~\ref{sec:app_covariates} contains more information about the construction of covariates, including the names of the specific variables in NSYR survey codebook used to construct the covariates.
+Appendix~\ref{sec:app_covariates} contains additional information about the construction of potential confounders, including the names of the specific NSYR variables and measurements used in our construction.